-Bogen Communications International, Inc. (the "Parent" or "BCII"), together with its subsidiaries, (the "Company") develops, markets, and sells telecommunications peripherals and voice messaging and related products and services to customers primarily in Europe and the Middle East.
+Bogen Communications International, Inc. (the "Parent" or "BCII"), together with its subsidiaries, (the "Company") develops, markets, and sells telecommunications software and related hardware as well as services and support for that software and hardware to customers primarily in Europe and the Middle East.
 The Company's offices are located in the United States and Germany.
-Bogen Corporation and subsidiaries ("Bogen"), a company with operations in the United States, was a subsidiary of BCII until December 21, 2012, at which time its outstanding shares of common stock were distributed to shareholders of BCII in a spin off (see Note B).
+Bogen Corporation and Subsidiaries ("Bogen"), a company with operations in the United States, was a subsidiary of BCII until December 21, 2012, at which time its outstanding shares of common stock were distributed to shareholders of BCII in a spin-off (see Note B).